rgeorgia/nbk-update/README.md

 requires python 3.7+

-### NOTE:
+### Brownlee Points:
 This was totally inspired by [David Brownlee's update-netbsd-kernel](https://github.com/abs0/update-netbsd-kernel)

-## Some initial thoughts for features
+## Some Initial Thoughts For Features

-1. use toml or ini file to keep some config data
+1. Use ini file to keep some config data
     1. Things like urls for kernels
     1. backup location
 1. use url to list available kernels to download